Key takeaways

 - 2 years of tax returns (if self-employed)

-Applying for a car loan requires various documents to have the car verified:
+If you're applying for a car loan, you'll need additional documents to have the car verified:

 - VIN or chassis number, engine number and registration plate details